Joan the Woman: Attempted film piracy

 In 1917 three men were arrested for the theft of a print of the film from a New York film exchange, which they took to New Jersey for the making of a new master negative.
 Both the missing print and the master were recovered.
 At that time there was an active criminal practice in making master negatives of American films for shipment to other countries for the production of new prints, an early example of motion picture piracy.

+Preservation

+Complete prints of Joan the Woman are held by: